The million-dollar question that I get asked all the time is: can I subdivide my property?

 If you need clarity around the difference between planning and building permits I break that down here.

 What I’ve detailed in this article really only scratches the surface.
+You’ll need to consider cost and a whole host of other variables.

 It should give you a certain level of confidence and get you heading in the right direction but ultimately subdividing can be a high stakes game so enlisting professional help is always going to be advisable.